v1shwa/v1shwa.github.io/_posts/2017-09-16-understanding-the-math-of-linear-regression.md

 ## Introduction

-Linear regression is an almost [200 year old](https://en.wikipedia.org/wiki/Regression_analysis#History) simple but one of most useful statistical models.
-It is used to analyze the relationship between two or more continous variables in a dataset.
+Linear regression is an almost [200 years old](https://en.wikipedia.org/wiki/Regression_analysis#History) simple but one of the most useful statistical models.
+It is used to analyze the relationship between two or more continuous variables in a dataset.

 The goal of this article is to understand what linear regression is & all the math that powers the model.